Cheeky-Monkey-Media/cmm-social-feed/README.md

 # cmm-social-feed
 Provides a drupal social feed to post content to social networks.
+The code is based on drupal 7.

 This code is featured in our company blog here: http://cheekymonkeymedia.ca/blog/drupal-planet/how-automatically-send-your-blog-posts-social-networks